pershint/reacdb/README.md

 with daily reactor operational information (publicly available from NRC.gov) and static details regarding reactors (licensed thermal power output, location, etc.)

+Files in the ReacSpecs directory deal with filling and removing reactor-related elements in ReacDB.
+Specifically, this directory is responsible for modifying/filling the "daily" and "static" views for ReacDB.

 Dependencies:
 Python 2.7,
 couchdb,